 Instructor: Logan Hall, ESRGC

-This half-day course teaches best practices in working with available topographic LiDAR in the State of Maryland.
+This half-day, pre-recorded course teaches best practices in working with available topographic LiDAR in the State of Maryland.
 In this workshop, you will learn how to access the latest topographic LiDAR data in Maryland for preparing, downloading, and processing on their local machine.
 We’ll start by downloading compressed LAZ format point cloud data, extracting LAS files and organizing the data efficiently for further processing in the ArcGIS suite.